Python-for-geo-people/Exercise-5/README.md

 Your task is to process this data to calculate average annual temperatures for the summer and winter in each year covered by the data.

 This may be a challenging exercise for some of you.
-If you are having trouble, you might want to check out the [hints](hints.md).
+If you are having trouble, you might want to check out the [hints for Exercise 5](https://github.com/Python-for-geo-people/Lesson-5-Reading-Writing/blob/master/Lesson/hints-ex5.md).

 ## Part 1 - Reading and dividing the data file
 Your first task is to read in the `816295.csv` data file and divide the data into separate data files for each year of data.